 What Is ISO 6425?

 If you plan on swimming with your watch, Watch Depot recommends purchasing at least a 20 BAR watch.
 If you are a diver, it is best to be safe and purchase a 100 BAR watch or an ISO 6425 watch.
-This is because if your watch claims to be “ISO 6425” or has “Divers” written on it, the watch is a certified to the international standard of diving watches.
+This is because if your watch claims to be “ISO 6425” or has “Divers” written on it, the watch is certified to the international standard of diving watches.
 It is completely safe to be worn underwater and is a literal water-resistant watch.
+Are water resistant watches waterproof?
+These timepieces certainly are!

 3 BAR / 3 ATM / 30 Metres / 100 Feet